TechTronixx/PasswordGenerator/readme.md

 There is also an option to remove ambiguous characters.

 ## Site Description

 http://passgenx.tech/

 ## Working

 The password is generated with the help of javascript.
-This code consists of various functions to generate a desired password for the user.
+The code consists of various functions to generate a password as desired by the user.
 The length of the password is set to 12 characters.
 The combination consists of using various ways such as numbers, symbols, characters, which are added to charpool, and based on the requirements.
 The passwords are generated.
 There are further added options to include or exclude repetitive characters, as required.

 ## Preview

 <p align="center">
   <img src="https://github.com/TechTronixx/PasswordGenerator/blob/master/S1.jpg" alt="Password Generator" />
 </p>

 ## Licence

 Free to use and edit.